Millennium Dome raid: Day of raid

-On 7 November at 9:30 am, Operation Magician was under way, commanded by Detective Superintendent Jon Shatford of the Metropolitan Police.
+On 7 November at 9:30 am, Operation Magician was underway, commanded by Detective Superintendent Jon Shatford of the Metropolitan Police.
 A total of two hundred officers were involved in the operation, of which forty were from the Specialist Firearms Command (SCO19).
-A further sixty armed Flying Squad officers were stationed around the Thames, and twenty on the river itself to hamper any escape attempts.
+A further sixty armed Flying Squad officers were stationed around the Thames and twenty on the river to prevent escape attempts.
 Surveillance officers were disguised as Dome employees.
-The Millennium Dome's CCTV room was used by the police as a control room.
+The police used the Millennium Dome's CCTV room as a control room.

 All the officers were briefed at 3 am, the day of the raid, on the contingency plans in place.
-Before the raid, some officers were positioned behind a dummy wall and others were dressed as cleaners and Dome employees, with their firearms concealed.
-Before the raid, four members of the gang had been identified in a JCB earth digger and all were wearing body armour and gas masks.
-The men were armed with smoke bombs, sledgehammers and nail guns, to be used to penetrate the security glass that was protecting the exhibit.
+Before the raid, some officers were positioned behind a dummy wall, and others were dressed as cleaners and Dome employees, with their firearms concealed.
+Before the raid, four members of the gang had been identified in a JCB earth digger, and all were wearing body armour and gas masks.
+The men were armed with smoke bombs, sledgehammers, and nail guns to be used to penetrate the security glass that was protecting the exhibit.
 The digger was used by the gang to break through the perimeter fence and to crash through the side wall of the Dome to reach the Money Zone, where the De Beers diamonds were kept.
-The digger came into the Dome itself and parked outside the Money Zone.
+The digger entered the Dome and parked outside the Money Zone.

-Once inside, Ciarrocchi started throwing smoke bombs and Cockram attempted to break the glass, where the diamonds were stored.
-Cockram knew that the bombproof glass could resist the force of a 60-ton ram raid, but his plan was to weaken the glass with three shots from a powerful Hilti nail gun, and then another gang member, Robert Adams, would use a sledgehammer to break the weakened glass.
-The plan was working and the gang were inches away from the (decoy) diamonds.

-The police pounced on four members of the gang, as they attempted to smash their way into the display case.
-As the four men were being arrested, other officers stationed around the Dome arrested another man who was in a high-powered boat on the Thames.
-The police also arrested a man whom they suspected of monitoring police radio frequencies: he was detained on the north shore of the Thames, opposite the Dome.
+Once inside, Ciarrocchi started throwing smoke bombs, and Cockram attacked the glass where the diamonds were stored.
+The police pounced on four members of the gang as they attempted to smash their way into the display case.
+As the four men were arrested, other officers stationed around the Dome arrested another man in a high-powered boat on the Thames.
+The police also arrested a man they suspected of monitoring police radio frequencies, on the north shore of the Thames, opposite the Dome.
 All the suspects were apprehended; Millman was apprehended in a van.
 Once all the suspects had been detained, they were taken to police stations in South London.
 By noon, some areas of the Dome had reopened, but other areas, including the Money Zone, were cordoned off.

-Shatford defended the decision that was taken to wait until the gang had reached the diamonds before arresting them.
+Shatford defended the decision to wait until the gang had reached the replica diamonds before arresting them.
 He said, "Our chief concern throughout was public safety.
 We decided it was better to let the robbers get to the vault where they were effectively imprisoned".